-The Allocation and Retention Priority of the MBMS bearer service allows for prioritisation between MBMS bearer services, and between MBMS bearer services and non MBMS bearer services at MBMS bearer service establishment.
-The Allocation and Retention Priority does not apply to MBMS bearer service for E-UTRAN.
+The Allocation and Retention Priority of the MBMS bearer service allows for prioritisation between MBMS bearer services at MBMS bearer service establishment.

 When the MBMS bearer service experience a packet error ratio which is not suitable for the MBMS user service or when prevention of data loss is required, an MBMS user service may perform retransmission of MBMS data over a point-to-point PDP context or PDN connection.